bbarker/purescript-url-validator/README.md

 This is a fairly minimal URL parser.
-It relies on JavaScript APIs provided by the browser (`DOM` and `RegExp`), and has no external JavaScript or `PureScript` depenenciens, other than `PureScript` prelude.
+It relies on JavaScript APIs provided by the browser (`DOM` and `RegExp`), and has no external JavaScript or `PureScript` dependencies, other than `PureScript` prelude.

-It has not been extensively tested, and likely is not perfect, so if you do notice any issues.
+It has not been extensively tested, and likely is not perfect, so if you notice any issues, please report them.
 There are some existing unit tests for URLs, which can be easily extended by adding your own URLs.

 ## Installation